Jayson Tatum NBA Playoffs Player Props: Celtics vs. Hawks

 Jayson Tatum Insights vs. the Hawks

-- This season, Jayson Tatum has made 9.8 shots per game, which accounts for 21.0% of his team's total makes.
+- This season, Jayson Tatum has made 9.8 field goals per game, which adds up to 21.0% of his team's total makes.

 - This season, he's accounted for 18.3% of his team's three-pointers made, averaging 3.2 per game.

-- Looking at assists, the Hawks have conceded 26 per game, 22nd in the league.

-- The Hawks concede 11.9 made 3-pointers per contest, eighth-ranked in the NBA.
+- Allowing 11.9 made 3-pointers per contest, the Hawks are the eighth-ranked squad in the NBA.

 Jayson Tatum vs. the Hawks